Thomas Mann's Pacific Palisades Home Is For Sale And It's A HUGE Deal In Germany

 Thomas Mann in the Palisades.
 (Courtesy of USC Digital Libraries)

+The coveted architectural commission was instead awarded to another German émigré, Julius Ralph Davidson—a noted Los Angeles architect who had also served as a set designer for Cecil B. DeMille.
+It was "exiled author meeting exile architect," in the words of international German broadcaster DW, and the Manns were deeply involved in the planning of the home, which Davidson would later describe as "nostalgic German" in its design.
 It was here, at 1550 San Remo Drive, that Mann read unfinished chapters of Doctor Faustus aloud to Theodor Adorno, and later offered commentary to Adorno on his seminal Philosophy of New Music.
 This is the house where a teenage Susan Sontag visited Mann, as famously recalled in her New Yorker story "Pilgrimage."
 The fourteen-year-old Sontag sat outside the house "immobilized with awe" for twenty-five minutes before entering.

 It was down San Remo Drive that Mann would take his daily afternoon walk with his black poodle Nico, "an incongruous sight—fastidiously dressed in suit and tie...where most people were casually dressed in sports clothes and rarely walked when they could drive in cars," as historian Gerald Nash wrote in The American West Transformed: The Impact of the Second World War.
 According to Nash, "a galaxy of literary talent gathered in the hospitable atmosphere of Mann's home" on many an evening.